Where is the School of Nursing located?

 Please review our estimate of costs.
-Please be aware that some nursing students incur additional costs throughout the program for supplemental equipment, additional immunization documents, and testing materials.
+Be aware that some nursing students incur additional costs for supplemental equipment, additional immunization documents, and testing materials.

 Do I have to apply to UA Little Rock for admission?
 If I am admitted to UA Little Rock am I admitted to the Nursing program too?

-If you are not already admitted to UA Little Rock, you should apply to UA Little Rock and be fully admitted before applying to the School of Nursing.
+If you are not already admitted to UA Little Rock, you should apply and be fully admitted before applying to the School of Nursing.
 Admission to UA Little Rock and Nursing are two separate processes.
 If you are admitted to UA Little Rock it does not mean you are admitted to Nursing.

 A student is classified as re-entry if he/she:

 - Completed, failed or withdrew from a nursing course in any nursing program

 - Failed to progress in the UA Little Rock nursing sequence for any reason